ScilifelabDataCentre/pathogens-portal/CONTRIBUTING/adding_editing_information.md

 This is the text of the editorial.
 This is the first paragraph.

-This is the second paragraph of the textt.
+This is the second paragraph of the text.
 Markdown formatting should be used in the text.
 For example, you can make a piece of text italic by placing an asterisk at the beginning and end, *like this*.
 You can make a piece of text bold by placing two asterisks at the beginning and end, **like this**.
 You can also add a link with square brackets following round round brackets, [like this](https://example.com/data/).

 #### Cite this editorial